evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Discussion

-The experimental analysis in the previous section underscores the significance of the event-based representation and the training techniques employed.
-Particularly, the measurement function in TIE plays a relevant role, often outweighing the kernel in classifier performance.
-Overall, the findings highlight the significance of selecting an appropriate event representation, designing an effective network architecture, and employing suitable training techniques for event-based facial expression recognition.
+The experimental analysis highlights the importance of event-based representation and training techniques.
+The measurement function in TIE plays a crucial role, often surpassing the kernel in classifier performance.
+The findings emphasize the importance of selecting appropriate event representations, effective network architectures, and suitable training techniques for event-based facial expression recognition.

-We show that when LSTM memory units are incorporated, the evTransFER model can sequentially learn from longer-term information.
-However, incorporating LSTM units involves a trade-off, as it requires a larger processing time but improves accuracy.
-Using a 33ms window of events (case without LSTM) allows recognition at an equivalent of 33fps and a processing time of 3.71ms (case without LSTM), which adds a small latency.
-Thus, the proposed systems could be used in real-time.
-In the case of using LSTM, the latency is 24.69 ms, and the system still can run at 33fps by considering the current 33 ms time window and two previous ones.
-This 24.69 ms latency could be reduced by reusing the computed TIE representation and Feature Extraction of the previous event windows.
+We demonstrate that incorporating LSTM memory units allows evTransFER to sequentially learn from longer-term information on CK+, although no improvement is observed in NEFER.
+Adding LSTM units requires more processing time but enhances accuracy.
+Using a 33ms event window (without an LSTM) enables recognition at 33~fps with a processing time of 3.71ms, introducing minimal latency.
+The systems could be used in real-time.
+With an LSTM, the latency is 24.69ms, yet the system operates at 33~fps by considering the current 33ms window and two previous ones.
+This latency could be reduced by reusing the TIE representation and Feature Extraction from previous windows.